 So, those are the ways to get NOTAM and TFR information for your flight.

-Need to know how to read NOTAMs?
-I got you covered.
-Check out this thorough article: A Complete Guide to Decoding NOTAMS.
+I got you covered!
+Read this article: A Complete Guide to Decoding NOTAMS.

 One more thing!

 Now you know how to check NOTAMs, you still need to know how to decode them and decide if they are relevant to your flight.
 There are a lot of NOTAMs to sort through, too!
 It’s confusing.